Monday, 25 July 2016

 "Ok, then you climb down." came the tart reply.

 I knew I had no way down except to go up, and up.
 But how could I manage? - was the thought that flashed throughout my mind.
 My hands were wet and slippery from perspiration mixed with both heat and fear.
-With each gingerly step I took upon the pile of rocks, looming endlessly at fearful inclination, I could feel my legs tremble.
+With each gingerly step I took upon the pile of rocks looming endlessly at fearful inclination, I could feel my legs tremble.

-"Focus only on going up now!"
+"Focus on only going up now!"

-I could not muster courage to turn my head and look at the astounding surrounding landscape and view from my vantage point.
+I could not muster courage to turn my head and look at the astounding landscape and view from my vantage point.
 Luckily I had my cap on, to block out distant vision.
 The more I looked up to where our destination belonged, the more dismal I got, as sight of rocks upon rocks did not seem to end.

 It was the second day of our climb on Mount Rinjani.